-David Simon is a partner in Mayer Brown's Washington DC office and co-leader of Global Cyber Incident Response.
-David is a member of the Cybersecurity & Data Privacy practice, as well as a member of the firm's National Security and Government Contracts practices.
-A former special counsel at the US Department of Defense (DoD) and chief cyber counsel to the US Cyberspace Solarium Commission, David has deep experience advising victims of ransomware attacks and state-sponsored cyber activity.
-Named as a Cybersecurity Trailblazer by The National Law Journal, David has also been named to Cybersecurity Docket’s “Incident Response 40,” a collection of 40 of the “best and brightest” incident response attorneys in the country.
-David regularly supports clients as the lead investigator and crisis manager for cross-border cyber incidents, including data breaches involving personal data, nation-state threats targeting intellectual property, state-sponsored theft of sensitive U.S. government information, and destructive attacks.
-David has directed and advised on dozens of complex cyber incident and data breach investigations in the last few years alone.
+David Simon co-leads Global Cyber Incident Response at Mayer Brown.
+He is a member of the Cybersecurity & Data Privacy, National Security, and Government Contracts practices.
+A former special counsel at the US Department of Defense and chief cyber counsel to the US Cyberspace Solarium Commission, David has deep experience advising victims of nation-state sponsored cyber attacks, ransomware, and other extortion attacks, and helping to draft more than 30 recently enacted cybersecurity and privacy laws.
+Named as a Cybersecurity Trailblazer by he National Law Journal, David has also been named to Cybersecurity Docket’s “Incident Response 40,” a collection of 40 of the “best and brightest” incident response attorneys in the country.
+Dual qualified to practice law in both the European Union (EU) and the United States, David regularly supports clients as the lead investigator and crisis manager for cross-border cyber incidents, including data breaches involving personal data, nation-state threats targeting intellectual property, state-sponsored theft of sensitive US government information, and destructive attacks.
+David has directed and advised on dozens of complex cyber incident and data breach investigations in the last few years alone, including several implicating notification obligations under the EU General Data Protection Regulation (GDPR) and investigations by European data protection authorities.
 He has counseled companies on major cyber incidents and incident preparedness across virtually every sector of the economy.
-David represents financial institutions, automotive manufacturers and self-driving car companies, tech companies, telecommunications companies, healthcare companies, insurance companies, defense and aerospace companies, private equity firms and their portfolio companies.
+David represents financial institutions, automotive manufacturers and self-driving car companies, tech companies, telecommunications companies, healthcare companies, insurance companies, as well as defense and aerospace companies.

 Clients appreciate that David, who has experience as special counsel in the Pentagon (2011-2015) and chief cyber counsel to a congressional cyber commission (2019-2021), can provide a practical insider perspective, pointed advice on their matters, and is able to quickly engage the appropriate government actors in the event of a cyberattack or other crisis affecting their business.
 During his time at DoD, David advised on the development of a legal and policy framework to address cyber threats, including one of the most destructive cyber attacks against the United States: North Korea’s 2014 cyber attack of Sony Pictures Entertainment.
 In addition, he advised on broader matters involving cyber policy, plans and operations, as well as autonomous technologies, the use of force, counterterrorism, treaties, sensitive investigations, and regional matters involving China, the Korean Peninsula, Russia, Ukraine, Syria, Iran, and Israel.

 David is widely recognized for his experience regarding the legal and policy issues at the intersection of cybersecurity, AI, and national security.
 He was recommended by his clients in 2020 as a “stellar” cybersecurity expert (Legal 500), named a “2017 Cybersecurity & Data Privacy Trailblazer” by the National Law Journal for helping to “make a difference in the fight against criminal cyber activity and towards adding much needed layers of data security in an increasingly digital world of commerce.”
 David served on a pro bono basis as Chief Counsel for Cybersecurity and National Security to the US Cyberspace Solarium Commission, a bipartisan commission established by Congress to develop a comprehensive strategy to defend the US, including the private sector, from significant attacks in cyberspace.
-He is an Adjunct Fellow in Cybersecurity and International Law at the Center for Strategic and International Studies (CSIS), where he served as a member of a Cyber Policy Task Force that developed cybersecurity recommendations for the 45th presidential administration.
-David is also a Visiting Research Fellow with the College of Information and Cyberspace at the U.S. National Defense University.
-Currently, David also serves as an independent expert on cybersecurity, data privacy and international law to the United Nations (UN).
-Previously, David served, at the invitation of the NATO Cooperative Cyber Defense Center of Excellence in Tallinn, Estonia, as a peer reviewer of the second edition of the “Tallinn Manual on the International Law Applicable to Cyber Warfare,” and was a term member of the Council on Foreign Relations.
+He is an Adjunct Fellow in Cybersecurity and International Law at the Center for Strategic and International Studies (CSIS), where he served as a member of a Cyber Policy Task Force that developed cybersecurity recommendations for the 45th presidential administration Previously, David served as a Visiting Research Fellow with the College of Information and Cyberspace at the US National Defense University, an independent expert on cybersecurity and international law to the United Nations (UN), a peer reviewer of the second edition of the “Tallinn Manual on the International Law Applicable to Cyber Warfare,” and a term member of the Council on Foreign Relations.

 A Rhodes Scholar and Truman Scholar, David graduated from Harvard Law School, where he was an executive editor of the Harvard Civil Rights-Civil Liberties Law Review and a Heyman Fellow.
 Prior to attending law school, he received an M.Phil. in International Relations from Trinity College, Oxford, where he debated for the Oxford Union and was the managing editor of the Oxford International Review.
 David graduated summa cum laude and Phi Beta Kappa from the University of Minnesota, where he received a BA in Russian Area Studies.